mtanak10/U21-Football-team-manager/README.md

 - You will be able to save the team data once you click the save team button
 - You will be able to load the team datea once you click the load team buttons

+**Phase 4: Task 3**

+If I had more time to work on the project, one refactoring that I would have implemented for Graphical User Interface which had a lot of repeated process such as addition of submit buttons and cancel buttons.
+This was a process that was needed for all 7 or 8 frames that I made in the ui that I made.
+However, I was not able to refactor them and I had to implement the creation of submit button for each cases and this made me write a lot of repetitive code.
+This was one thing that I would be changing for refactoring.If I had more time I would aslo add a feature to classify each players with their age and their positions.
+This would enable players to be viewed easier and would be better for the user to make a choice on what player would be good to play.
+These could lead to a creation of the recommendation system on who to play based on their status and evaluation.

 NOTE FOR GRADING TA: